blazegraph/database/bigdata-jini/readme.txt

   http://www.linuxquestions.org/questions/showthread.php?t=370056 for
   a resolution.

+- Downloadable code is NOT required for deployments, but MAY be useful for the following purposes:

+   (a) exposing services to the Jini service browser;

+   (b) running procedures against services which were deployed before
+       the procedures were written;

+  If you have a complete classpath when running the various services then jini will not seek to transfer code from the client as the code will be resolved locally by the service.

-- You need to have an HTTP server that will serve class files for downloadable code to jini, including the interfaces for all remote services.
+  In order to support downloadable code you need to have an HTTP server that will serve class files to jini, including the interfaces for all remote services.
 You can use any HTTP server for this purpose, and the server can be located on any machine accessible from the host(s) on which you are running jini.
 As a convenience, jini bundles a simple HTTP server that you can start using a command like the following:

     java -jar ${JINI_HOME}/lib/classserver.jar -port 8080 -dir classes -trees -verbose&